WHAT LEGAL MODEL TO USE?

 Under a condominium legal registration, sale of units are fully within the owner's jurisdiction.
 The community will have a suggested onboarding process for prospective new owners, so that they have a clear understanding about how the community operates, as they consider their purchase within the community .
 Ottawa Cohousing will provide examples and guide the group through these conversations.

 New members joining during the development phase will need to contribute an appropriate financial levy, suitable to the stage at which they join.
 As acceptance to the group is critical, the community may request an 'exploring' phase, so that fit can be evaluated by both parties prior to commitment.

 What about Resale or Transfer of Property?

-By buying into a cohouse property, you are making a sound real estate investment.
-In cohousing, when a private residence must be sold it is typically done so on the open market, at market rates.
-Existing cohouses in Canada and around the world have long wait lists of interested households.
+By buying into a cohousing property, you are making a sound real estate investment.
+In cohousing, (under a condo legal registration), when a private residence must be sold it is typically done so on the open market, at market rates.
+Existing cohousing communities in Canada and around the world have long wait lists of interested households.
 Units are in high demand and it doesn't take long to resell a cohousing unit.
 Ottawa Cohousing will have a waiting roster of potential purchasers.